-Subject to the provisions of the NPPF, the following land as identified on the 'NDP - Proposals Map', will be designated as 'Local Green Space' due to its mixture of community, recreational, historic or environmental value:
+The following land as identified on the 'NDP - Proposals Map', are designated as 'Local Green Space' due to the mixture of community, recreational, historic or environmental value:

 - Kirdford Growers Green.

 - Butts Common.

 - Townfield Central Square.

-- Land to east of School Court. - Recreation Ground.
+- Land to east of School Court.

+- Recreation Ground.